bfichera/shgpy/docsrc/source/tutorial/fitting_tutorial.rst

 Introduction
 ------------

-In :doc:`the first tutorial <getting_started_tutorial>`, we learned how to load RA-SHG data into ShgPy using :func:`shgpy.core.data_handler.load_data` and the `shgpy.core.data_handler.DataContainer` class.
+In :doc:`the first tutorial <data_access_tutorial>`, we learned how to load RA-SHG data into ShgPy using :func:`shgpy.core.data_handler.load_data` and the `shgpy.core.data_handler.DataContainer` class.
 In :doc:`the last tutorial <tensor_tutorial>`, we learned about how tensors for different point groups were defined in ShgPy and how to manipulate them.
 Now, we're going to put these concepts together and learn how to fit RA-SHG data.

 Fourier formula generation
 --------------------------